Day 1: Tuesday, March 17th, 2026 - ET (Eastern Time, GMT-05:00)

 Review a roadmap for how your patient support program should plan for these major changes and incorporate these trends in your strategic planning

-- Max Bronstein - President, MGB Consulting
+- Max Bronstein - Founder, CEO, Aviva Strategies

 This session addresses the unique challenges of data scarcity in rare diseases and provides strategies for maximizing available information and best practices in data acquisition and utilization.